maicos-devel/scatterkit/docs/src/concepts-explanations/saxs.rst

 therefore usually be preferred :footcite:p:`sedlmeier_spatial_2011`.

-To compare the RDF and the structure factor you can use :func:`maicos.lib.math.rdf_structure_factor`.
+To compare the RDF and the structure factor you can use :func:`scatterkit.lib.math.rdf_structure_factor`.
 For a detailed example take a look at :ref:`howto-saxs`.

 References